boazsegev/iodine/SPEC-Websocket-Draft.md

 ### Draft State

-This proposed draft is only implemented by Iodine and hadn't seen external activity in a long while.

-Even though a number of other development teams (such as the teams for the Puma and Passenger server) mentioned that they plan to implements this draft, Iodine seems to be the only server currently implementing this draft at the moment.

-I am also discussing a variation of this draft to be implemented by [the Agoo server](https://github.com/ohler55/agoo).
+I am currently discussing a variation of this draft to be implemented by [the Agoo server](https://github.com/ohler55/agoo).

 ---
 ## Purpose